Menu Close

 • Marks are not given to participants in order to discourage an unnecessarily competitive atmosphere.
 They are kept by the OPF administration in order to give out medals and scholarships.

 • Comments only option: the participant will be considered non-competitive, which means s/he will receive a full adjudication and participation certificate, but will not be eligible for a scholarship nor receive a placement (gold/silver/bronze).
+If you prefer non-competitive, comments only participation, please contact us to let us know.

 Scholarships, Awards and Medals